WhiskyTangoFawks/LunarFalloutPlus/README.md

    - `120FPS no VSYNC`: Enable this mod if you are using a higher refresh rate Gsync/Freesync monitor.
 This mod increases the FPS cap from the High Performance Physics Fix mod  and disables vsync.
 You can edit the ini file if you need additional changes, or create you own configuration file.
    - `Whisky's Tunes`: Copyright free music for streamers
    - `Nvidia Reflex support` and `Nvidia Weapon Debris Crash Fix`: Enable these if you have an Nvidia card.
+If you crash after enabling them, try disabling them.

 ## Launching the Game and Additional in Game Setup